techieshubh/PRODIGY_CS_04/README.md

 Install the pynput library using pip:

-pip install pynput
+*pip install pynput*

-Save the script to a file, for example, keylogger.py.
+Save the script to a file, for example, *keylogger.py*

 Run the script:

-python keylogger.py
+*python keylogger.py*

-Keystrokes will be logged to keylog.txt in the same directory as the script.
+Keystrokes will be logged to *keylog.txt* in the same directory as the script.